material-components/material-components-web/CONTRIBUTING.md

 You'll need a recent version of [nodejs](https://nodejs.org/en/) to work on MDC-Web.
 We [test our builds](https://travis-ci.org/material-components/material-components-web) using both the latest and LTS node versions, so use of one of those is recommended.
 You can use [nvm](https://github.com/creationix/nvm) to easily install and manage different versions of node on your system.

-Once node is installed, simply clone our repo (or your fork of it) and run `npm install`
+Once node is installed, simply clone our repo (or your fork of it) and run `yarn`

 ```
 git clone git@github.com:material-components/material-components-web.git  # or a path to your fork
-cd material-components-web && npm i
+cd material-components-web && yarn
 ```

 ### Building Components